If You Want To Listen To 'Everything Is Love' On Apple Music, Read This

 When Will 'Everything Is Love' Be On Apple Music?
-Probably Not Anytime Soon
+Sooner Than You Think – UPDATE

 If you haven't heard, Beyoncé and JAY-Z surprised fans with the release a joint album on Saturday, June 16.
 The superstar couple dropped the new album with very little warning, and their fans are so excited to listen to the new tunes.
 So, when will Everything Is Love be on Apple Music?

-Note: UPDATE: Good news!
-The Carters have made Everything Is Love available on all streaming services, including Apple Music, after being a TIDAL exclusive for 24 hours.
-You can click here to stream Everything Is Love to your heart's content on Apple Music.